-- Pennsylvania, to Mercer County, New Jersey, along with three laterals extending off the mainline, a compression station, and appurtenant above ground facilities (PennEast Project). - PennEast is a joint venture owned by Red Oak Enterprise Holdings, Inc., a subsidiary of AGL Resources Inc.; NJR Pipeline Company, a subsidiary of New Jersey Resources; SJI Midstream, LLC, a subsidiary of South Jersey Industries; UGI PennEast, LLC, a subsidiary of UGI Energy Services, LLC; and Spectra Energy Partners, LP. - The project is designed to provide up to 1,107,000 Dth/d of firm transportation service. - Certificates of public convenience and necessity were granted by FERC on January 19, 2018. - Rehearings and motions for stay were filed by opponents of the PennEast Project of FERC's order granting authorization of the project.
-FERC issued a tolling order on these rehearing requests on February 22, 2018. - Delaware Riverkeeper Network sought rehearing of FERC's tolling order arguing that the use of tolling orders deprive it of Constitutional due process. - The New Jersey Attorney General and several conservation groups have filed actions in federal district court in New Jersey seeking to limit PennEast's use of its NGA eminent domain authority.
+- On September 24, 2015, PennEast Pipeline Company, LLC ("PennEast") filed an application pursuant to NGA Section 7(c) requesting authorization to construct and operate a new 116-mile natural gas pipeline from Luzerne County, Pennsylvania, to Mercer County, New Jersey, along with three laterals extending off the mainline, a compression station, and appurtenant above ground facilities ("PennEast Project"). - PennEast is a joint venture owned by Red Oak Enterprise Holdings, Inc., a subsidiary of AGL Resources Inc.; NJR Pipeline Company, a subsidiary of New Jersey Resources; SJI Midstream, LLC, a subsidiary of South Jersey Industries; UGI PennEast, LLC, a subsidiary of UGI Energy Services, LLC; and Spectra Energy Partners, LP. - The project is designed to provide up to 1,107,000 Dth/d of firm transportation service. - Certificates of public convenience and necessity were granted by FERC on January 19, 2018.144 - Requests for rehearing and motions for stay were filed by opponents of the PennEast Project of FERC's order granting authorization of the project.
+FERC issued a tolling order on these rehearing requests on February 22, 2018. - Delaware Riverkeeper Network sought rehearing of FERC's tolling order arguing that the use of tolling orders deprive it of Constitutional due process.
+The FERC issued a tolling order of this rehearing request on April 13, 2018. - The New Jersey Attorney General and several conservation groups have filed actions in federal district court in New Jersey seeking to limit PennEast's use of its NGA eminent domain authority.